krisedtemakatt/programvarutesting/facit/checkv2.md

 ### Reliability

-- [x] If an error occurs, the user can attempt to login again.
+- [-] If an error occurs, the user can attempt to login again.
 - [-] Logging in should behave the same way every time.

 ### Usability